pfsense/docs/source/development/policy-on-freebsd-issues.rst

 FreeBSD Issue Policy
 ====================

-The pfSense team relies on the work provided by the FreeBSD project, as the base operating system of pfSense.
+The pfSense® team relies on the work provided by the FreeBSD project, as the base operating system of pfSense software.
 On occasion, pfSense users will run into problems with FreeBSD that are beyond our ability to help with.
 This page provides some basic guidance on what to do in these scenarios.

 Most frequently these issues are driver or hardware-specific bugs.
 We do not have any developers who work on drivers in FreeBSD, and cannot